chaos-polymtl/mixing-ann/README.md

 - `read_mixerdata`

-This method reads the `.txt` file that contains the features (inputs) and the power number and stores them into variables.
+This method reads the `mixer_database_0-99999.txt` file that contains the features (inputs) and the power number (output) of the 100k mixers simulations and stores them into variables.

 - `initial_setup`